 Well, I think they need to get a very wide door for all that will probably be making an exit from the Justice Department and the FBI over the coming weeks and months.

-Even if some of this is true that has been reported, speculated on, uh I heard Judge Napolitano say that all these text messages between Peter Strzok and Lisa Page, they might just be joking with each other.
+Even if some of this is true that has been reported, speculated on, I heard Judge Napolitano say that all these text messages between Peter Strzok and Lisa Page, they might just be joking with each other.

-You know, thanks for the laughs.
+Well, if they were, okay, you know, thanks for the laughs.

-But the fact is, if they had that much time to text each other, neither of their jobs uh are worth paying for because obviously they weren't doing much more than texting each other.
+But the fact is, if they had that much time to text each other, neither of their jobs are worth paying for because obviously they weren't doing much more than texting each other.

 Look, Peter Strzok is in the heart and soul of all of this.